peter-dye/pong/README.md

 Select `Associate` and then select the IP address that we just changed from the dropdown.
 Save the change and the virtual machine should be completely configured!

-Connect to your virtual machine using SSH and provide the private key that was downloaded earlier to authenticate yourself.
+Now we will connect to your virtual machine using SSH and provide the private key that was downloaded earlier to authenticate yourself.
 Fist, you need to change the permissions on the private key file.
 To do this, use the command `sudo chmod 600 /path/to/private_key.cer`.
 Then the SSH command is `ssh -i /path/to/private_key.cer username@IP_Address` where you replace `/path/to/private_key.cer`, `username`, and `IP_Address` with the values from your setup.